AnyBody/GRF-prediction/README.md

 The following shows how to add ground reaction force prediction to a mocap example application from AMMR.

-1. Download the files from this folder and place in the same directory as the main file. '
+1. Download the files from this folder and place them in the same directory as the main file.

 ![image](https://cloud.githubusercontent.com/assets/1038978/19969138/ba3a37f4-a1d7-11e6-9998-5b76ecaf4de2.png)